Bla125/Advent-of-Code-2021/README.md

 # Advent-of-Code-2021
-Here are the challenges: https://adventofcode.com/2021
+Here is the website to access the challenges: https://adventofcode.com/2021